oraichain/oraichain-price/README.md

 where:

-* ```MNEMONIC``` is your Oraichain mnemonic used to create AI pricefeed requests.
-Without this field, you will not be able to create an AI pricefeed request.
+* ```MNEMONIC``` is your Oraichain mnemonic used to create AI price feed requests.
+Without this field, you will not be able to create an AI price feed request.

 * ```LCD_URL``` is the Oraichain network's team endpoint used to query network data or broadcast transactions.

 * ```CHAIN_ID``` is Oraichain chain id.

-* ```REQUEST_FEES``` is the fees (in uorai) you need to pay per AI pricefeed request.
+* ```REQUEST_FEES``` is the fees (in uorai) you need to pay per AI price feed request.
 Such fees will go directly toward the validators' and providers' wallets.
-At the moment, the validators charge no fees when creating an AI pricefeed request, so it is not necessary to specify the value of this key.
+At the moment, the validators charge no fees when creating an AI price feed request, so it is not necessary to specify the value of this key.
 Example when adding a value: ```REQUEST_FEES=10```, where 10 is 10uorai = 10 * 10^-6 ORAI.

 * ```TX_FEES``` is the transaction fees (in uorai) of your requests.
 At the moment, all mainnet transactions cost no fees,

-* ```AIORACLE_ADDR``` is the AI pricefeed Oracle smart contract address.
+* ```AIORACLE_ADDR``` is the AI price feed Oracle smart contract address.

-* ```INTERVAL``` is the interval (in ms) for creating new AI pricefeed requests.
-Reducing this value will create more AI pricefeed requests within a period of time
+* ```INTERVAL``` is the interval (in ms) for creating new AI price feed requests.
+Reducing this value will create more AI price feed requests within a period of time

-* ```QUERY_SLEEP_INTERVAL``` is the sleep interval (in ms) when waiting for the results of an AI pricefeed request.
+* ```QUERY_SLEEP_INTERVAL``` is the sleep interval (in ms) when waiting for the results of an AI price feed request.
 Decreasing this value will reduce the time waiting for the results to come.

-* ```QUERY_COUNT``` is the number of times you query the results of an AI pricefeed request.
-Decreasing this value will also reduce the time waiting for the pricefeed's results.
+* ```QUERY_COUNT``` is the number of times you query the results of an AI price feed request.
+Decreasing this value will also reduce the time waiting for the price feed's results.

 * ```COUNT``` is the validator count.
 The higher the value, the larger the number of validators needed to execute your request.